Rapid Spectral Parameter Prediction for Black Hole X-Ray Binaries using Physicalised Autoencoders: Method

 \subsection{Synthesising Data}

-We used the fakeit function in PyXspec to create synthetic spectra for training based on the model {\em TBabs(simplcut$\otimes$ezdiskbb)}, with a fiducial exposure time of 1 ks.
+We used the fakeit function in {\sc PyXspec} to create synthetic spectra for training based on the model {\em TBabs(simplcut$\otimes$ezdiskbb)}, with a fiducial exposure time of 1 ks.
 We randomly select a spectrum from the real dataset to generate a set of 100 synthetic spectra.
 We used its background, redistribution matrix, and auxiliary response files as the settings for the synthetic spectra.
 We then randomly assigned values for each parameter in the model for each synthetic spectrum from either a logarithmic or uniform distribution.
 The parameters sampled from a logarithmic distribution were $0.025<kT_{\rm disk}$ [keV] $<4$, $10^{-2}<N<10^{10}$, $10^{-3}<f_{\rm sc}<1$, and $0.005<N_H [10^{22} {\rm cm}^{-2}] <75$, while we sampled $1.3<\Gamma<4$ from a uniform distribution.
 We generate two synthetic spectra datasets, with and without noise, as the decoder does not need to learn to reproduce noise; however, training the encoder with Poisson noise can help improve the robustness.

 After generating each spectrum, we checked if the sum of the counts was above a threshold value of $10^4$ and that there were no integer overflows due to the maximum count exceeding the maximum value of a signed 32-bit integer.
 However, this minimum threshold leads to a bias towards parameters that produce higher counts.
 We weighted the parameter probability distribution to favour undersampled values to minimise this bias.
 We show in Figure~\ref{fig:synth_pair_plot} the distribution (diagonal histograms) and correlation (scatter plots) of synthetic parameters without anti-bias weighting (orange) and with anti-bias weighting (blue).
 The Figure shows that the anti-bias weighting does help increase the undersampled values, particularly in parameters $kT_{\rm disk}$, which sees an increase in counts up to 50\%, or 42\% for the smallest values, and $N$, which sees an increase up to 80\%, or 74\% for the smallest values. $N_{H}$ also benefits from the anti-bias, with the highest values showing an increase in counts by 9.8\%.
 However, the correlation plot between $N$ and $kT_{\rm disk}$ shows that part of the parameter space is inaccessible for our imposed constraints.
+We repeated this process until we generated 100,000 spectra and then applied the same preprocessing techniques mentioned in section~\ref{sec:preprocessing}.